wilsonwang881/ECEN689_Formal_Verification_Project/README.md

 When ``<vehicle_id>`` in ``/query_vehicle_status/<vehicle_id>`` equals the total number of vehicles, all vehicle records are returned.

+When ``intersection`` in ``/query_signal_light/<intersection>`` equals the total number of crossroads, all crossroad signal light records are returned.

-If any vehicle thread or congestion computation thread queries the backend, the backend will query the database and return the information.
+If any vehicle thread or congestion computation thread queries the backend, the backend gets information from the database and returns to the querying threads.

 If any thread sends the updated information to the backend, the backend will temporarily hold the information until all threads have reported.
 After all the information is gathered, the backend will temporarily block all requests, update the database then resume operation.

 To ensure data consistency, all operations to the database are protected with mutex, including queries.

-The backend responses to the requests sent by the threads with the current timestamp.
-If the threads receive timestamps that are different from their own ones, the threads then know their requests have been fullfilled and can move to the next decision making process.

 ## Vehicle Workflow